eaba/Akka.MassTransit.Logger/README.md

 How To Use
 ---------------
-Edit logging in hocon file
+Add `Akka.MassTransit.Logger` as reference to your Akka.Net.
+Edit logging in hocon file E.G.:
-E.G.:
 ```
 loggers = ["Akka.MassTransit.Logger.QueueLogger, Akka.MassTransit.Logger"]